ahmettoguz/monitor-node-exporter/README.md

 <h2 id="intro">📌 About Project</h2>

 Node Exporter introduced by Prometheus is a tool for monitoring hardware and OS metrics.
-This projectprovides an easy way to deploy Node Exporter along with the necessary configurations for integrating with Prometheus and Grafana for seamless system monitoring.
+This project provides an easy way to deploy Node Exporter along with the necessary configurations for integrating with Prometheus and Grafana for seamless system monitoring.

 <br/>